Mortgage Lender Overlays On FHA And VA Loans

 - Mortgage Lender Overlays

 All banks and mortgage companies need to follow loan program guidelines.
 However, every bank and/or lender can have their own overlays.
+In this article, we will cover and discuss common Mortgage Lender Overlays On FHA And VA Loans imposed by lenders.

 Government And Conventional Mortgage Programs